___ Covid-19 Vaccination Card and Covid-19 home kit (recommended to bring)

 ___ Crazy Creek Chair and Seat Cushion (see below)

 SUGGESTIONS FOR COMFORT: For added comfort. we suggest bringing some additional seat cushioning and/or back support.
 Inflatable seat cushions are affordable and easy to travel with.
 You may also travel with a cushion design for office chairs.
 For additional back support consider a Crazy Creek style folding chair combined with a seat cushion.
 Keep in mind that what you bring for extra back support will get wet from your wetsuit or spray, but we have plenty of room to add extra comfort.
-Some of our boats do not offer back support.

 LOST LUGGAGE: Just in case your luggage is misplaced during airplane transfers, pack the following in a carry on bag: mask & snorkel, 1 pair of shorts, 1 T-shirt, bathing suit, 1 long sleeve shirt, 1 pair of pants, camera, sunscreen, face mask, essential toiletries and personal medications.